Maze Runner: The Scorch Trials: Sequel

-In March 2015, it was confirmed that Nowlin, who co-wrote the first and wrote the second film, has been set to adapt the third book, The Death Cure.
-Ball confirmed that, if he returned to direct, the film would not be split into two films.
-On July 9, 2015, it was revealed that filming is set to begin in February 2016.
-On September 16, 2015, it was confirmed that Ball would return to direct the third film.
+In March 2015, it was confirmed that Nowlin, who co-wrote the first and wrote the second film, would adapt the third book, The Death Cure.
+Ball stated that, if he returned to direct, the film would not be split into two films.
+On September 16, 2015, it was confirmed that Ball would return.

 Filming was scheduled to start in Vancouver, British Columbia, Canada on March 14, 2016.
 Following lead Dylan O'Brien's severe accident on set, it was later rescheduled to film between March and June 2017 in South Africa for a January 26, 2018 release.